digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 The notion of order can be defined on all the different ledger structures: actions, transactions, lists of transactions, and ledgers.
-Thus, the notions of (internal) activeness consistency, inputs and outputs, and contract state can also all be defined on all these structures.
+Thus, the notions of consistency, inputs and outputs, and contract state can also all be defined on all these structures.
 The **active contract set** of a ledger is the set of all contracts that are active on the ledger.
 For the example above, it consists